-Caring for yourself is often challenging for people who experienced child abuse or childhood trauma.
+Caring for yourself is often challenging for people who have experienced complex trauma including childhood trauma and abuse.
 That’s because you were harmed by another person.
 Sometimes it was done on purpose.
-Other times it happened because that person had their own issues which stopped them caring for you.
+At other times it happened because the other person had their own issues which stopped them caring for you.

-When an adult neglects, hits, insults, abuses or ignores a child, the child comes to understanding that they aren’t worth much.
+When an adult neglects, hits, insults, abuses or ignores a child, the child starts to believe that they aren’t worth much.
 Often this happens time and again.
 This often means that the child grows up believing that they don’t deserve to be loved or cared for – that they are unlovable or worthless.
-So does the adult, who that child, becomes.

 You don’t have to do anything complicated to care for yourself.
-It can be very simple things, every day, if you can.
+You can do very simple things, whatever you can manage.
 It’s good to try to do one or two caring things for yourself each day.